daniel-schroeder-dev/task-manager-app/README.md

 As this is just a simple project app for my portfolio, I won't be focusing on certain aspects, such as:

 1. Mobile-friendly/Mobile-first
   - I've done this with client sites, and while essential for any real app, the time it would take to do so in this app isn't worth it for me.
+What I would like to do is make a mobile version with something like React Native in the future.
 2. Extensive error-handling/testing
   - I will have some minimal error-handling and testing (through Postman) built-in, but nothing like what I would have in a real app.
 3. Cross-browser compatibility